What Is Colored Shrink Film? A Complete Guide for Businesses

 What makes colored shrink film different from clear versions?
 It adds branding colors for better visibility, while offering the same shrink and protection perks.

 Is colored shrink film recyclable?
-Yes, types like polyolefin and polyethylene often are—check with your recycler.
+Yes, types like polyolefins and polyethylene are often—check with your recycler.

 How does heat affect colored shrink film?
 It shrinks tightly, but too much can fade colors; stick to recommended temps.